 We noted that the District dated all checks signed at the July Board meeting as of year end causing the checks to be improperly excluded from the accounts payable balance at year end.
-We understand that the District requires this for budgetary purposes.
-We recommend the District make a reclassification entry to report the expenses in the proper period for financial reporting.
+Checks should not be dated in the District's accounting system prior to the signature date and we recommend the District discontinue this practice.

-In addition, during our search for unrecorded liabilities we found several invoices that were improperly excluded from the accounts payable balance at year end.
+In addition, during our search for inrecorded liabilities we found several invoices that were improperly excluded from the accounts payable balance at year end.
 This is not unusual given the nature of many of the construction invoices that the District receives.
 These invoices are commonly submitted months after the services take place.
 Cutoffs are critical for the accuracy of the accounts payable balance and we recommend the District closely scrutinize invoices several months subsequent to year end.